Madras Christian College: Beginnings

 MCC has its roots in a small school for boys established in 1835 when two chaplains of the Church of Scotland in Madras, Rev. George James Laurie and Rev. Matthew Bowie founded the St. Andrew's School on Randalls Road in Egmore, Madras.
 At their request, the Church of Scotland sent a missionary to India to govern it.
 Missionary Rev. John Anderson, set up the institution as the General Assembly's School, conducting classes in a rented house on the east side of Armenian Street in Georgetown, Madras.
 The headmaster and 59 boys from St. Andrew's School moved to this institution.
 It was named after the supreme governing body of the Church of Scotland and aimed at attracting students from the Hindu higher castes with the aim of "conveying as great as an amount of truth as possible through the channel of a good education especially of Bible truth".
-The college grew from the school into a 275 acre wooded campus under the leadership of educationalist Dr. William Miller, who created hostels and several academic and cultural associations, which shaped MCC into a premier educational institution in South Asia.
+The college grew from the school into a 275 acre wooded campus under the leadership of educationalist William Miller, who created hostels and several academic and cultural associations, which shaped MCC into a premier educational institution in South Asia.

 The rapid expansion of the college and the paucity of the space necessitated moving the campus to a more spacious location.
 Accordingly, the college under the leadership of Rev. William Skinner (principal 1909–1921) initiated the Tambaram Project in 1919.
 Rev. Gordon Matthew as the town planning secretary negotiated with the government, which set aside 390 acre of the former Selaiyur forest land in Tambaram.
 While Mrs. and Prof. Edward Barnes meticulously planted rare trees and worked out the physical landscape, the Swiss architect Henry Schaetti, then based in Kodaikanal, India, designed the buildings.
 After 100 years in the heart of the city, the college moved to the sprawling, green campus in Tambaram on the outskirts of Madras in 1937.

 On 30 January 1937, the governor of Madras, Lord John Erskine declared open the first campus buildings.
 The hostel gave way to three halls of residence — Selaiyur, Thomas' and Heber — active today as semi-autonomous student communities.
 Women students were admitted on a regular basis from 1939, and a hostel for them came up in Guindy, Madras in 1950.
-This too evolved into an on-campus hall of residence for women, Martin Hall, named after Agnes Martin, in 1968, Margaret Hall in 2008 and Barnes Hall in 2016.
+This too evolved into an on-campus hall of residence for women, Martin Hall, named after Agnes Martin, in 1968, Margaret Hall in 2009 and Barnes Hall in 2016.